Associate Professor, Pharmacology and Toxicology

-Karen Liby earned her PhD from the University of Cincinnati and then joined the laboratory of Michael B. Sporn, a pioneer in the field of chemoprevention.
-She currently is a member of the Department of Medicine at Dartmouth Medical School.
+Karen Liby earned her PhD from the University of Cincinnati and then worked with Michael B. Sporn, a pioneer in the field of chemoprevention, at Dartmouth Medical School for 12 years.
+She recently started an Associate Professor position focused on drug discovery in the Department of Pharmacology and Toxicology at Michigan State University.
 She was awarded the Wilson S. Stone Memorial Award by the University of Texas MD Anderson Cancer Center in 2007.

-Her research priorities are to develop and test new drugs and drugs combinations for the prevention and treatment of cancer.
-She has tested several novel drugs and found that they can both prevent and treat experimental breast cancer in animals.
-She is also studying the molecular mechanism of action of these drugs and identifying and validating biomarkers that will needed to evaluate these drugs in the clinic.
+Her research priorities are to develop and test new drugs and drugs combinations for the prevention and treatment of cancer and to explore novel drug delivery systems.
+She has tested several novel drugs and found that they can both prevent and treat experimental breast cancer and is working to move these drugs into the clinic.
+She is also studying the molecular mechanism of action of these drugs and identifying and validating biomarkers that will needed to evaluate these drugs clinically.